Zhou Yongkang: National oil sector

-In 1985, Zhou Yongkang left Liaoning for Beijing to become the Deputy Minister of Petroleum Industry.
+In 1985, Zhou Yongkang left Liaoning for Beijing to become the Deputy Minister of the Petroleum Industry.
 In 1988, the ministry later folded and became a state-owned enterprise, the predecessor of the China National Petroleum Corporation (CNPC), China's largest energy company.
 Zhou became a member of the company's senior executive team and was named deputy general manager.
 In March 1989, as part of the government's overall strategy to move oil production from east to west, Zhou led an oil and gas exploration and survey team to begin work in the Tarim Basin in the Xinjiang region of far-west China, near the city of Korla.

 In the mid-1990s, Zhou spearheaded CNPC's "go global" initiatives, winning bids for large projects in Sudan, Venezuela, and Kazakhstan.
 Zhou was particularly involved in the Sudan Nile petroleum project, including the construction of the Greater Nile Oil Pipeline, CNPC's first major project outside of China.
 Zhou travelled to the African country 14 times.
 Beginning in 1996, Zhou became general manager (chief executive) of the CNPC.
-As chief executive, Zhou was instrumental in the company's restructuring and the preparation the initial public offering of the company's subsidiary PetroChina.
-In October 1997, Zhou gained a seat on the Central Committee of the Communist Party, a leadership assembly of some 200 top political figures of the party.
+As chief executive, Zhou was instrumental in the company's restructuring and the preparation of the initial public offering of the company's subsidiary, PetroChina.
+In October 1997, Zhou gained a seat on the Central Committee of the Communist Party, a leadership assembly of 200 top political figures of the party.

 In March 1998, Zhou was elevated to become Minister of Land and Resources in Premier Zhu Rongji's cabinet.
-The "mega-ministry" was created after a merger of the formerly separate Ministry of Geology and Mining, Administration of National Land, National Administration of Oceans, and the National Surveying and Mapping Bureau.
+The "mega-ministry" was created after a merger of the formerly separate Ministry of Geology and Mining, the Administration of National Land, the National Administration of Oceans, and the National Surveying and Mapping Bureau.
 As minister, Zhou, upon finding that his staff did not have adequate housing, initiated a housing construction program for the department's engineers and senior technical staff.